Gallery of the Owner's Guitars

 It is trimmed with maple binding, herringbone purfling, and a prewar Style 21 herringbone rosette.

-(4/9/14) This guitar is part of my collection, built to closely match a prewar Style 28 dreadnought, using old growth Brazilian rosewood and Adirondack spruce top.
+(4/9/14) This guitar is built to closely match a prewar Style 28 dreadnought, using old growth Brazilian rosewood and Adirondack spruce top.
 It has a wonderful, classic dreadnought tone with great punch and resonance.
 The dark color with shades of brown highlights give a unique appearance to this guitar.

 (7/10/2017) The mids and treble are now better matched with the bass.